SU-100P: History

 After the Second World War in 1945, the USSR started to make plans for a new anti-tank and assault gun to defeat enemy armored vehicles with direct fire.
 At that time, Europe and the United States were developing artillery that are able to fire from closed positions.
 Gradually, these artillery began to replace the towed guns in their roles.
 The importance of self-propelled guns became apparent in local conflicts.
-Despite the artillery used by the USSR then were equipped with the necessary sighting adaptations for firing from closed positions, the maximum barrel elevation of these artillery were at a maximum of only 15-20 degrees.
-This significantly decrease the performance of self-propelled artillery, especially when compared with the towed guns.
+Despite the artillery then in use by the USSR being equipped with the necessary sighting adaptations for firing from closed positions, the maximum barrel elevation of most artillery was limited to only 15-20 degrees.
+This significantly decreased the performance of self-propelled artillery, especially when compared with the towed guns.

 Utilizing experience gained during the Eastern Front, OKB-3 under L. I. Gorlitsky prepared two projects for the new artillery.
 After Decree No. 2252-935 of the USSR was issued on 22 June 1948, OKB-3 commenced the designing of the SU-100P in compliance with the decree.

 The designing of the SU-100P was mainly handled by OKB-3, while the gun, the D-50/D-10 was developed separately by OKB-9.
 After development of the prototype, the SU-100P, together with the SU-152G, underwent factory testing during the fall of 1948.
 The prototype had a number of problems, unreliability of the lifting mechanism and insufficient stability of self-propelled guns when firing.

 In October 1949, the SU-100P, together with the SU-152G and the SU-152P took part in state trials, which revealed flaws in the chassis of the SU-100P.
 Improvements of the chassis and elimination of identified flaws continued until June 1955, after which the SU-100P and the SU-152G were accepted into service by the Soviet Army.
 However, most of the work on self-propelled guns was canceled by Khrushchev in 1955, and the SU-100P never saw mass production.